lucky7-capstone/Lucky7-Capstone/README.md

 Categories can be grouped into Groupings which can then then be Classified.

-# Metrics for Clustering
+# Machine Learning

-Category Clustering Metrics:
+Field Clustering Metrics:
 1. Levenshtein Distance for Field Names
 2. GloVe Word embeddings of Field Names